 The final individual grade for the clinical cases is the average of all the clinical case grades.
 If this average is less than 30, the candidate will be invited to submit a revised version of the failed report(s) or to submit additional cases within 6 months of the date of notification.

 Published cases can be submitted.
 Scientific publications are automatically accepted.

-The clinical case reports must be written in English, French or Spanish.
+The clinical case reports must be written in English.
 If they are in another language, they must be accompanied by a certified English translation.